LattePandaTeam/Docs/content/1st_edition/face_recog.md

 	imshow(windownName, frame);
 }
 ```
-### Step 6: Debug your Project
+### Step 6: Debug Your Project
-Set two options as following figure shows:
+Set up the two options as follows in the figure below:

 ![](https://i.imgur.com/JvHn331.png)

-Press F5 to execute the face detection project, your PC camera will turn on and your face and eyes will be highlighted like so:
+Press F5 to execute the face detection project.
+Now, your PC camera will turn on, and your face and eyes will be highlighted like so:

 ![](https://i.imgur.com/PZLrE4O.png)